JinmiaoChenLab/ClusterX/README.md

-Fast clustering by automatically search and find of density peaks
+Fast clustering by automatic search and find of density peaks
 ===============

 ### ClusterX